unjs/unpdf/README.md

 - 🏗️ Conditional exports for Browser, Node and worker environments
 - 💬 Extract text from PDFs
-- 🧱 Use custom PDF.js build
+- 🧱 Opt-in to legacy PDF.js build

 ## Installation